JourneyDB/JourneyDB/README.md

 ![image](./assets/jdb_samples_small.jpeg)

 ### Data Splits
+We provide detailed statistics for each split subset in the following table.
+We randomly split the whole dataset into roughly 20 : 1 to obtain the training and validation set.
+The training set contains 4,189,737 labeled images and 1,385,317 labeled prompts.
+The validation set contains 235,156 images and 82,093 prompts.
+And we additionally sample a testing set for manual filtering.
+The testing set contains 5,402 images and 5,171 prompts.

 |                |   Image   |   Prompt  | Labeled Image | Labeled Prompt |  Style QA | Content QA |
 |----------------|:---------:|:---------:|:-------------:|:--------------:|:---------:|:----------:|